 Since 2020, NMAT has been conducted in two modes: computer-based at test centres and remote online proctored at home.A candidate can appear thrice in one particular testing year by opting for the retake options.
 NMAT offers adequate flexibility and convenience to test-takers in terms of sectional order, marking scheme, and test scheduling.
 It is held across 70+ centres in 60+ cities of India.
 Besides, NMAT can also be taken in online proctored mode in Nepal, Bhutan, Sri Lanka, and Bangladesh.

 What is the structure of NMAT?

-NMAT by GMAC exam has three sections: Language Skills, Quantitative Skills and Logical Reasoning.
-There is a separate timing for each section.
-Candidates need to answer questions of each section within the allotted section time.
-If you have completed the section you can move on to the next section.
-Once you complete a particular section or the time runs out, you can’t return to that section.
+NMAT has three sections: Language Skills, Quantitative Skills and Logical Reasoning.
+There is a separate time limit for each section.
+Candidates need to answer questions of each section within the given allotted section time.
+Once you have completed the section, you can move on to the next section.
+But once you have submitted a specific section or its time runs out, you cannot return to it again.

 When is NMAT held?

 NMAT is held over a test window of around 70 days, beginning on 10th October and ending on 19th December

 .
 You can book the test slot at your convenience and suitability.
 NMAT registration has begun on 1st August